cfshi/coronavirus/MREB.poster.md

-(Title) Study of the Public Knowledge of and Response to the COVID-19 Pandemic
+(Title)  The Covid-19 Awareness Study

 Take the survey (link)

-COVID-19 online Survey (middle panner, biggiest fond) (text under the banner)
+Study of the Public Knowledge of and Response to the COVID-19 Pandemic (middle panner, biggiest fond) (text under the banner)